Skip to product information

 Shipping calculated at checkout.

-Winston Churchill, Prime Minister of England during World War II, enjoyed painting in his spare time.
+Winston Churchill, the Prime Minister of England during World War II, enjoyed painting in his spare time.

-Original telegram written by the Dietikon telegraph office in Switzerland from an order by Winston Churchill to his painting supplier, Willy Sax.
-One page.
-In English.
-21 cm x 14.8 cm.
-Switzerland, November 17, 1948.
-Excellent condition.
-Single piece.
+• Original telegram written by the Dietikon telegraph office in Switzerland, from an order from Winston Churchill to his paint supplier, Willy Sax.

-Urgently in need of rose gold madder or as close to it as you can get, Winston Churchill.
+In urgent need of golden rose madder or as close to it as you can get, Winston Churchill.

-Winston Churchill (1874 - 1965) was Prime Minister of England during two periods, from 1940 to 1945 and from 1951 to 1955.
-During the Second World War, his intransigence and his incisive speech against the enemy encouraged an entire nation and made him a symbol of British resistance to Nazism.
+Winston Churchill (1874 - 1965) was Prime Minister of England for two periods, from 1940 to 1945 and from 1951 to 1955.
+During the Second World War, his intransigence and incisive speech against the enemy encouraged an entire nation and made him a symbol of British resistance to Nazism.

-Painting was Winston Churchill's hobby which he pursued seriously and with some success.
-He started to paint in imitation of his sister, to overcome his depression.
-He is best known for his Impressionist landscape scenes, many of which were painted on vacation in southern France.
-He exhibited in Paris in 1921 and sold some paintings.
+Painting was Winston Churchill's hobby, which he pursued seriously and with some success.
+He began painting in imitation of his sister, to overcome his depression.
+He is best known for his impressionist landscape scenes, many of which were painted on holiday in the south of France.
+He exhibited in Paris in 1921 and sold some of his paintings.

 Churchill once wrote:

-The cultivation of a hobby and new forms of interest is, therefore, a policy of the first importance for a public man...
+The cultivation of a hobby and new forms of interest is therefore a policy of the first importance for a public man...
 Happy are the painters, for they must not be alone.
-Light and color, peace and hope, will keep you company at the end, or almost at the end of the day.
+Light and color, peace and hope, will keep them company at the end, or almost at the end of the day.

-The recipient of this telegram is named Willy Sax, http://www.glorias.com.br/eng-country/suica/a respected Swiss, manufacturer of high quality painting for many famous painters.
+The recipient of this telegram is named Willy Sax, a respected Swiss who has produced high-quality paints for many famous painters.
 Willy Sax wrote a book about his friendship with Winston Churchill.

 This very original telegram shows the "personal" side of a great political leader, his artistic talents and his creativity.